AccelByte/extend-event-handler-csharp/README.md

    a.
 Base URL:

-      - For `Starter` tier e.g.  https://spaceshooter.prod.gamingservices.accelbyte.io
+      - Sample URL for AGS Shared Cloud customers: `https://spaceshooter.prod.gamingservices.accelbyte.io`
-      - For `Premium` tier e.g.  https://dev.accelbyte.io
+      - Sample URL for AGS Private Cloud customers:  `https://dev.accelbyte.io`

    b.
 [Create a Game Namespace](https://docs.accelbyte.io/gaming-services/tutorials/how-to/create-a-game-namespace/) if you don't have one yet.
 Keep the `Namespace ID`.

    c.
 [Create an OAuth Client](https://docs.accelbyte.io/gaming-services/services/access/authorization/manage-access-control-for-applications/#create-an-iam-client) with confidential client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.

-   - For AGS Premium customers:
+   - For AGS Private Cloud customers:
       - `ADMIN:NAMESPACE:{namespace}:USER:*:FULFILLMENT [CREATE]`
-   - For AGS Starter customers:
+   - For AGS Shared Cloud customers:
       - Platform Store -> Fulfillment  (Create)

 3. A published AGS Store.
 Take a note of the `item id` which is to be granted